-Tensions in Nagorno-Karabakh flare up again.
+Tensions in Nagorno-Karabakh flared up again.
 (Source: Reuters) |

 Meanwhile, figures close to Prime Minister Nikol Pashinyan are actively discussing information about possible scenarios to overthrow him.
 There are also reports that Armenian security agencies are closely monitoring activities at the military base in Gyumri.
 The Kremlin has criticized such information.

 Notably, amid rumors of a coup, Prime Minister Pashinyan decided to dismiss the head of the State Security Service of Armenia, Sarkis Hovhannisyan.
-His position will be temporarily filled by the agency's deputy, Artur Gasparyan.
+His position will be temporarily taken by the agency's deputy, Artur Gasparyan.

 Source